NYS Residency Application

 Eligibility for tuition billing at the New York State resident rate is contingent on you being able to prove that your permanent legal residence in New York was established at least one year prior to the start of the semester for which you are applying to change your status.

-Students applying for change of residency status must submit supporting documents.
+Students applying for change of residency status must submit the following supporting documents.
 One of the highlighted documents must be at least one year old.

-- Residential rental lease, or proof of ownership of New York State real estate property
+- highlightresidential rental lease or proof of ownership of New York State real estate property

-- Immigrant individuals: copy of resident alien card
+- immigrant individuals: copy of resident alien card (see important information below)

 Applicants must present evidence of emancipation and an established New York State domicile in order to be designated as New York State residents for tuition purposes.
 Proof of emancipation must include documentation demonstrating financial independence.